 This Form 10-Q contains trend information and other forward-looking statements that involve a number of risks and uncertainties.
 Such forward-looking statements may be identified by words such as "anticipate," "expect," "intend," "committed," "plan," "opportunities," "future," "believe," "target," "on track," "estimate," "continue," "likely," "may," "will," "would," "should," "could," and variations of such words and similar expressions.
 However, the absence of these words or similar expressions does not mean that a statement is not forward-looking.
-Specific forward-looking statements include, but are not limited to, statements such as those made regarding potential change in our effective tax rate; the timing for construction and ramping of production for new memory manufacturing fabs in the United States; intent to make investments at our backend facility in Xi'an, China; receipt and maintenance of government incentives; the payment of future cash dividends; market conditions and profitability in our industry; the impact of the Cyberspace Administration of China decision; capital spending in 2024; and the sufficiency of our cash and investments.
+Specific forward-looking statements include, but are not limited to, statements such as those made regarding potential change in our effective tax rate; the timing for construction and ramping of production for new memory manufacturing fabs in the United States; receipt and maintenance of government incentives; the payment of future cash dividends; market conditions and profitability in our industry; our DRAM and NAND market share; the impact of the Cyberspace Administration of China decision; capital spending in 2024; and the sufficiency of our cash and investments.
 Our actual results could differ materially from our historical results and those discussed in the forward-looking statements.
 Factors that could cause actual results to differ materially include, but are not limited to, those identified in "Part II.
 Other Information - Item 1A.
 Risk Factors."